wvmitchell/fp-ideabox/README.md

 ## Application Architecture Commentary

+### Data Model

+At a high level, I wanted my Data Model to be an array of objects, each object representing an idea.
+Not wanting to keep this as a global variable, I opted to keep that array inside a closure.

 ### Data Model vs DOM

 I built this application initially by focusing exclusively on the Data Model,